OlivierLD/raspberry-coffee/HanoiTower/README.md

 ```

 ### Comments
 Interestingly, all the skill - the actual resolution - is in the class `hanoitower.BackendAlgorithm`.
-It is small, and recursive.
+It is **very** small, and recursive.

 All the other classes are here for the graphical rendering.